2 FlexiBowl® and 2 Cameras#

 Tip

-This variant ensures maximum productivity, with the two cells operating in parallel and completely autonomously.
+This variant guarantees maximum productivity, with the two cells operating in parallel and completely autonomously.

 Important

-As with the single configuration, in a 2FB + 2CAM configuration the process also starts by creating a single base recipe, which contains the hardware setup and camera calibration for the entire system.
-This base recipe is then duplicated for each station: each duplicate represents the operating recipe for that station, within which the part models are created (up to 8 per station).
+As with the single configuration, in a 2FB + 2CAM configuration, the process starts with the creation of a single basic recipe, which contains the hardware setup and camera calibration for the entire system.
+This basic recipe is then duplicated for each station: each duplicate constitutes the operating recipe for that station, within which the part models (up to 8 per station) are created.

-For this reason, it is essential that the association between devices is configured correctly from the beginning:
+Therefore, it is crucial that the pairing between the devices is configured correctly from the start:

 Camera 1 → FlexiBowl® 1 (+ Hopper 1, if present)